orentrutner/reading-ruler/README.md

 # Reading Ruler
-Reading Ruler highlights the line of text you are currently reading.
-Move the mouse around to highlight lines.
+Reading Ruler highlights the line of text under the mouse cursor.
+This helps you focus on the text you are currently reading, or come back to it if your mind wanders a bit as you read.

+The ruler works best for articles, blogs and long posts.
+You can disable it on pages or sites where it doesn't help as much.

 ![Ruler example](./doc/images/ruler-demo-1.gif)